-The following standards and interpretations have been issued but are not yet effective for the period ending 31 March 2019
+The following standards and interpretations have been issued but are not yet effective for the period ending 31 March 2022.

-Standard Requirement Effective for annual reporting periods beginning on or after: IFRS 17 Insurance Contracts IFRS 17 provides a comprehensive model for insurance contracts, covering all relevant accounting aspects.
-The core of IFRS 17 is the General (building block) Model, supplemented by: A specific adaptation for contracts with direct participation features (the Variable Fee Approach) A simplified approach (Premium Allocation Approach) mainly for short-duration contracts 1 January 2022 The main features of the new accounting model for insurance contracts are: A measurement of the present value of future cash flows, incorporating an explicit risk adjustment, remeasured every reporting period (the fulfilment cash flows) A Contractual Service Margin (CSM) that is equal and opposite to any day one gain in the fulfilment cash flows of a group of contracts, representing the unearned profitability of the insurance contract to be recognised in profit or loss over the service period (i.e., coverage period) Certain changes in the expected present value of future cash flows are adjusted against the CSM and thereby recognised in profit or loss over the remaining contract service period The effect of changes in discount rates will be reported in either profit or loss or other comprehensive income (OCI), determined by an accounting policy choice A presentation of insurance revenue and insurance service expenses in the statement of comprehensive income based on the concept of services provided during the period Amounts that the policyholder will always receive regardless of whether an insured event happens (non-distinct investment components) are not presented in the income statement, but are recognised directly in the balance sheet Insurance services results (earned revenue less incurred claims) are presented separately from the insurance finance income or expense Extensive disclosures to provide information on the recognised amounts from insurance contracts and the nature and extent of risks arising from these contracts Financial Instruments and IFRS 15 Revenue from Contracts with Customers on or before the date it first applies IFRS 17.
+Standard Requirement Effective for annual reporting periods beginning on or after: NZ IFRS 17 Insurance Contracts NZ IFRS 17 provides a comprehensive model for insurance contracts, covering all relevant accounting aspects.
+The core of NZ IFRS 17 is the General (building block) Model, supplemented by: • A simplified approach (Premium Allocation Approach) mainly for short- duration contracts 1 January 2023 The main features of the new accounting model for insurance contracts are: A measurement of the present value of future cash flows, incorporating an explicit risk adjustment, remeasured every reporting period (the fulfilment cash flows) A Contractual Service Margin (CSM) that is equal and opposite to any day one gain in the fulfilment cash flows of a group of contracts, representing the unearned profitability of the insurance contract to be recognised in profit or loss over the service period (i.e. coverage period) Certain changes in the expected present value of future cash flows are adjusted against the CSM and thereby recognised in profit or loss over the remaining contract service period The effect of changes in discount rates will be reported in either profit or loss or Other Comprehensive Income (OCI), determined by an accounting policy choice A presentation of insurance revenue and insurance service expenses in the statement of comprehensive income based on the concept of services provided during the period Insurance services results (earned revenue less incurred claims) are presented separately from the insurance finance income or expense Extensive disclosures to provide information on the recognised amounts from insurance contracts and the nature and extent of risks arising from these contracts Early application is permitted, provided the entity also applies NZ IFRS 9 Financial Instruments and NZ IFRS 15 Revenue from Contracts with Customers on or before the date it first applies NZ IFRS 17.